shellyan/cs-339-chatapp/README.md

 # Cs 339 Chatapp

 A open souce, peer to peer chat app in javascript.

 A restful server handles twitter and evernote api in python.

 ## Getting Started
-Clone the [production version].
+Clone this repo.
+Open /src/client/index.html.
+In order to support broadcast and saving history, you need to hava a remote server.
+This is the default server powered by [heroku](http://cs-339-chatapp.herokuapp.com/).